williamngan/react-pts-canvas/README.md

 - `touch`
   - A boolean value to set whether the canvas should track mouse and touch events.
 Default is `true`.
 - `name`
   - The css class name of the container `<div>`.
 Default value is "pts-react".
+Use this class name to set custom styles in your .css file.
+- `style`
+  - Optionally override css styles of the container `<div>`.
+- `canvasStyle`
+  - Optionally override css styles of the `<canvas>` itself.
+Avoid using this except for special use cases.

 ## License